-The story was that Hans Blix and Bill Clinton visited the Faroe Islands to do a paid lecture.
-Television producer Emma Brumpton and I were the only press who had booked a room in the same hotel as Clinton and Blix.
+A British television producer from Sky News and I were the only press who had booked a room in the same hotel as President Clinton and Hans Blix.
 The rest of the press was on the other side of the security-perimeter around the hotel.

-I did a few shots with the Leica R9 on film, then a few digital files with the Leica Digilux 2.
-And I used a monopod to stabilize the camera as the light was so weak that I was down at 1/30 of a second.
+I did a few shots with the Leica R9 on slide film, then a few digital files with the Leica Digilux 2, and I used a monopod to stabilize the camera as the light was so weak that I was down at 1/30th of a second shutter time.

 Right behind me sat a table of four Danish policemen and enjoyed the show.
 That was it, it took 5 minutes, including for Hans Blix to give me a signed copy of his book.

-Former weapons inspector Dr. Hans Blix with his book, Weapons of Mass Destruction, Faroe Islands, September 2007.
+Former weapons inspector Dr. Hans Blix with his book, "Disarming Iraq" about weapons of mass destruction.
+Faroe Islands, September 2007.
 Leica Digilux 2, 100 ISO, 1/30 sec, f/2.8, 28mm, manual.

-What is intersting is that it is a 5 MP camera with a splendid lens.
-But the image looks as if it was a very high resolution setup because of the details and sharpnes.
-But it's the light that create sharpness, not electronics.
-Always, which is why light quality and lenses to capture light rays are more important than megapixels, nano-coating, image-stabilizing and all that jazz.
+What is the oxymoron of this is that it is a 5MP camera (with an excellent lens) and the image looks as if it was a very high resolution setup because of the details and sharpnes.
+That is the take-away from this photograph: It's the light that create sharpness, not electronics.
+Which is why light quality and lenses to capture light rays are more important than megapixels, nano-coating, image-stabilizing and all that jazz.

 How does Swedish integrety look?

-And here I met him some years after it had become known that he in fact was right; the American President Bush and the British Prime Minister Blair (and a few others) were wrong.
+And now, here I meet him some years after it had become known that he in fact was right; the American President Bush and the British Prime Minister Blair (and a few others) were wrong.
 How does an experienced politician like Hans Blix (who has been Foreign Minister of Sweden amongst other posts) look like after his career has been destroyed and history has turned him into the one person who stood tall and was right all the way?

 "With an image one can express something that words can't" the Danish painter Michael Ancher (1849-1927) once said.